-- And in addition, you’ll learn how to properly perform the tests after the migration.
+- And also, you’ll learn how to perform the tests after the migration properly.

 Why do businesses perform data migration?
-For many reasons, for example, to replace servers, to transfer their on-premise IT infrastructure to a cloud computing environment, to update their current database with new data due to a merger or acquisition or to move their data to a new CRM.
+For many reasons, for example, to replace servers, transfer their on-premise IT infrastructure to a cloud computing environment, update their current database with new data due to a merger or acquisition, or move their data to a new CRM.

 According to statistics, between 70-90% of data migration projects fail to meet expectations.
 This is why it’s crucial to follow some data migration best practices to ensure the process goes smoothly.

 Here are 10 data migration best practices that will help you turn your data transfer into success.